daviidy/daviidy/README.md

 -->

 - 🔭 I'm a software engineer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
-Some technologies I enjoy working with include ReactJS, Laravel and Symfony.
-I help, CTOs, entrepreneurs, and companies to develop their web application with adapted packages
+I love working on large scale applications.
 - 🌱 I focus on the Backend (70%), front-end (20%), system design, with Ruby on Rails, Laravel, Spring boot, ReactJS and Redux
 - 👯 I’m looking for new opportunities